Skip to main content

 Recommended Videos

-Here’s what to know about UTIs in cats, including the best cat food for urinary health.
+Here’s what to know about urinary tract infections in cats, including the best cat food for urinary health.

 How common are urinary tract infections in cats?

-Not very.
-Urinary tract problems are common cat health issues, but UTIs are rarely one of them.
-Still, it is possible for your cat to get a UTI.
+Urinary tract problems are common cat health issues, but infections are rarely one of them.
+Still, it is possible for your cat to get a UTI in a number of situations.

 In cats, UTIs are one of the various diseases referred to as feline lower urinary tract diseases (FLUTD).
 The condition is an umbrella term to describe conditions affecting the bladder and urethra in cats.
 Other diseases include urinary stones and urethral obstruction.

 What causes UTIs in cats?
-Typically, kitties develop UTIs when bacteria get into the urethra and move to the bladder.
+Typically, kitties develop UTIs when bacteria get into the urethra and move further to the bladder.
 In the bladder, where urine is supposed to remain sterile, the bacteria grow and multiply, triggering a UTI.
-In some cases, bladder stones can form whether a UTI develops or not.
+This can also cause bladder stones with or without the presence of an infection.

 Cat looking like they are in pain